A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Preparing for the future of SEO may seem daunting but we hope that this article has given you some ideas and strategies to face 2020 with confidence.

 Interested in learning how to prepare your business for 2020 and beyond?

-We’d love to learn more about you and your business and how we can help position you for success.
-At PHOS we believe in a holistic, data-driven approach to digital marketing.
+We’d love to learn more about you and your business and how we can help you succeed.
+At PHOS, we believe in a holistic, data-driven approach to digital marketing.
 One that not only attracts visitors through SEO but converts them into customers, and delights them for years to come.